 7. Optimise Acoustics and Noise Control

-Noise is the number one complaint in shared offices — especially in a busy shared workspace with diverse working styles.
+Noise is the number one complaint in shared offices and has measurable effects on stress and focus.
 Good acoustic management improves concentration, which is essential for freelancers and employees working toward specific business goals.
+Designated quiet zones and soundproof booths are essential for members who need to make phone calls without disturbing others.

 Options include: